eigenwallet/vision/content/download.md

 ### Wallet {{LATEST_VERSION}}

 **Recommended for most users.** Pre-compiled binaries for the _eigenwallet_ GUI.
-Allows you to store, send and receive Monero.
-And to exchange Bitcoin $\rightarrow$ Monero using Atomic Swaps.
+Will allow you to store, send and receive Monero.
+Already supports exchanging Bitcoin $\rightarrow$ Monero using Atomic Swaps.

 {{GUI_TABLE}}